felinicolaes/AppProject/DESIGN.md

 > This app is more than your average recipe book: it will make it possible to enter ingredients you want to use this day and will search for added recipes with these ingredients.

+##Features (this will be my MVP)
+- Searching recipes by ingredient
+- Adding and editing your own recipes
+- Adding pictures and notes to your recipes
+- Adding optional ingredients and substitutions

+####Optional features

+- Share recipes
+- Set standard substitutions (soy sauce-ketjap, penne-farfalle)
+- Automatically make shopping list
+- Add tags: vegetarian, time, occasion etc.

 ##Classes and public methods
 ![classes](/doc/classes.png)
 ### Recipe